How to Install Firefox Beta and Nightly on Ubuntu Linux

 sudo apt install firefox -y

-If Firefox is already installed via APT as an example the stable version, we use the install command and not upgrade.
-This ensures that we’re installing from our prioritized source according to our APT pinning.
+If Firefox is already installed via APT (for example, the stable version), use the install command rather than upgrade.
+This ensures installation from your prioritized source according to your APT pinning configuration.

 firefox --version

-This command will output the version of Firefox currently installed on your system, helping you verify successful installation of Firefox Beta.
+This command will output the version of Firefox currently installed on your system, verifying the successful installation of Firefox Beta.

-As explained, the beta replaces the stable version of the browser.
-Only Firefox Nightly comes in a separate installation browser.
+As noted above, Beta replaces the stable version of the browser.
+Only Firefox Nightly installs as a separate browser.

-In case you wish to remove the Beta build from Firefox and revert to the stable version, follow these steps:
+If you wish to remove the Beta build and return to Ubuntu’s default Snap-based Firefox experience, follow these steps:

-Next, we will remove the Firefox Next PPA from our system’s repository list.
-This is achieved by adding the --remove flag to the previous add-apt-repository command:
+Next, remove the Firefox Next PPA from your system’s repository list by adding the --remove flag:

 sudo add-apt-repository --remove ppa:mozillateam/firefox-next -y